GlennStreetman/iplogservice/README.md

 Backend services can be setup using the AWS console.
 This guide assumes you have already purchased a domain name and it's part of an [AWS route53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html).
-Cloudformation will require an [IAM](https://aws.amazon.com/iam/) role with necessary permissions to deploy the backend Cloudformation stacks.
+CloudFormation will require an [IAM](https://aws.amazon.com/iam/) role with necessary permissions to deploy the backend CloudFormation stacks.
 If you do not already have a CloudFormation role setup navigate to IAM in the AWS console and create a role with the trust relationship shown below.
 Attach "AdministratorAccess" permission to the role.

 It's recommended that you create your stacks in us-east-1.